 Everyone involved in the felling of trees, the owner, agent, timber merchant or contractor must ensure that a licence has been issued before any felling is carried out, unless one of the exemptions apply.
 Refer to the Exemptions page for details of which types of felling do NOT require a licence.

 Applying for a licence

 If none of the exemptions apply, you must complete an application for a felling licence.

 If you have an agent and wish to provide them with the authority to act on your behalf, you must complete an Agent Authority Form and submit it with your felling licence application.
-You can also complete this form online.

 It is an offence to fell trees without a licence where one is required.
 If there is no licence or other valid permission, or if the wrong trees are felled, anyone involved can be prosecuted.

 There are other legal controls on tree felling mainly covered by Tree Preservation Orders and the Hedgerow Regulations.
 This legislation is administered by local planning authorities.
 Controls also exist that apply to the movement of timber.

 An application to fell trees can be made as part of a grant scheme application.
 A separate felling licence application is not required as a felling licence will be issued with the grant scheme contract.

 - Conditions on a felling licence